 Iowa doctor to pay $5,000 fine, refrain from surgery

 A former Cedar Rapids brain and spine surgeon who was accused of gross malpractice has agreed to pay a $5,000 fine and refrain from performing surgery.
-The Des Moines Register reports that David Segal reached a settlement with the Iowa Board of Medicine.
+David Segal reached a settlement with the Iowa Board of Medicine.

 Comments